ajmolstad/BvCategorical/README.md

 # BvCategorical
-An R package for fitting the bivariate categorical response regression model.
+An R package for fitting the bivariate categorical response regression model in high dimensions.

 Citation directions and additional information forthcoming.